 Sometimes referred to as “side sewers,” private sewer laterals consist of two main parts:

 - The upper sewer lateral – The length of pipe closer to the home, including the area from the building cleanout to the sidewalk area.

 - The lower sewer lateral – The length of pipe closer to the street, including the area from the sidewalk’s curb cleanout to the public sewer main.

 As the PSL term may suggest, a private sewer lateral is the responsibility of the private property owner.
 In many cases, a homeowner is solely responsible for the upper lateral connection (in Alameda, Albany and Berkeley, CA, for example).
 However, in many locations in the Bay area (Oakland being one), property owners are responsible for both the upper and lower lateral.

-Common Private Sewer Lateral Problems
+What Are Common Private Sewer Lateral Problems?

 The condition of your private sewer lateral will determine where your home’s waste water goes, as well as whether or not ground water and/or rain runoff is allowed to enter the pipe.